astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Adding custom doc strings that will be shown in the Airflow UI to your DAGs and tasks is a lesser known but powerful Airflow feature.
+One of the more powerful and lesser-known features of Airflow is that you can create Markdown-based DAG documentation that appears in the Airflow UI

 ![DAG Docs Intro Example](/img/guides/DAG_docs_intro_example.png)